 - Any relevant query parameters (for example,

-- The complete authentication token you generated earlier (
+- Your authentication token for deployments (

 token=<TOKEN>), passed with the

 tokenquery parameter.
 To generate a token, see Request an authentication token for deployments.

 For example, the URL for a GitHub webhook might look like this: